uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 The highest growth areas for UK food and drink are:
 * vegan products: there are 542,000 people vegan consumers in the UK, up 360% on 10 years ago
 * healthy food and drinks: 51% of UK consumers actively look for the word “healthy” when shopping for food
-* ethically sourced products: sales in “ethical” food and drink, including organic, fair-trade and free-range rose to £8.5 billion in 2014, 9.2% of all household food sales
+* ethically sourced products: sales in “ethical” food and drink, including organic, fair-trade and free-range rose to 8.5 billion GBP in 2014, 9.2% of all household food sales
 * beer: while the UK has a strong beer and brewing heritage brewing, new entrants can develop their products in a thriving marketplace
 * low carbon products: by basing manufacturing in the UK, you can meet a growing local demand for low carbon foods